afedjah/Trivia_opdracht/README.md

 # About
 A Simple Trivia game that's made with Java 21 spring boot and Angular.

-Try the game out by visting the following link:
+Try the game out by visting the following link: trivia-frontend-production.up.railway.app

 # Technology stack
 ## Backend